 This document sets out the minimum standards of technical performance and quality for the subdivision and development of land and infrastructure required by, or undertaken by New Plymouth District Council (NPDC), South Taranaki District Council (STDC) and Stratford District Council (SDC) and provides guidelines as to how these standards may be met.
-This standard supersedes NPDC's Code of Practice for Infrastructure 2009 and NPDC's 1997 Code of Practice.
+This standard supersedes NPDC's Code of Practice for Infrastructure 2009, NPDC's Code of Practice 1997 and NPDC and STDC's Land Development and Subdivision Infrastructure document adopted in 2013.

-The Code is based on NZS 4404:2010 Land Development and Subdivision Infrastructure.
 This document contains text from NZS 4404:2010 with local amendments adopted by NPDC, STDC and SDC incorporated into the text.
 Local amendments are shown in italics.